ConstantinosCharalambous/comodulation/README.md

 THe following MATLAB codes are included for producing the main figures in the paper.
 The code can easily be adapted to produce other figures given the parameters suggested in the paper, and allows further experimentation by obtaining data from the repositories suggested above.

 Figure1.m - Produces the spectrograms of Figure 1 (data set required from [doi:10.18715/IPGP.2020.KHW87ROO](https://www.seis-insight.eu/en/science/seis-products/jgr-mars-comodulation-2020)).
-This code can be adapted to produce the spectrograms of other figures in the manuscript with data from doi:10.18715/SEIS.INSIGHT.XB_2016, i.e. Figure 3, 4, 9, 10, 11 & 14.
+This code can be adapted to produce the spectrograms of other figures in the manuscript i.e. Figure 3, 4, 9, 10, 11 & 14.
 This code requires the removeLow.m function to run.

 Figure3b.m - Produces moment-matched time-series and recreates Figure 3b (data set required from [doi:10.18715/IPGP.2020.KHW87ROO](https://www.seis-insight.eu/en/science/seis-products/jgr-mars-comodulation-2020)).
-This code can be adapted to reproduce Figures 1c, 2b & 14 in the paper which incorporate the approach of the method of moments to match time series by obtaining data from doi:10.18715/SEIS.INSIGHT.XB_2016 .
+This code can be adapted to reproduce Figures 1c, 2b & 14 in the paper which incorporate the approach of the method of moments to match time series.

 Figure3c.m - Produces comodulation relationships over various frequency bands as shown in Figure 3c (data set required from [doi:10.18715/IPGP.2020.KHW87ROO](https://www.seis-insight.eu/en/science/seis-products/jgr-mars-comodulation-2020)).
-This code can be adapted to recreate the relationships in Figures 2c,d 4 & 5 by obtaining data from doi:10.18715/SEIS.INSIGHT.XB_2016 .
+This code can be adapted to recreate the relationships in Figures 2c,d 4 & 5.

-Figure8.m - This code produces the relationships shown in Figure 8.
-It uses the envelope of the VBB Z ground acceleration/pressure to obtain predictions of the wind speed over various frequency bands.
-It also plots the predictions against the measured wind speed.
-Finally it shows how the mean and variance i.e. the first two moments used to matched the time series, vary across the frequency range.
+Figure8.m - This code produces the relationships of wind speed predictions, mean and variance as shown in Figure 8.

 SNRAnalysiscode.m - This code calculates and plots the environmental SNR given example datasets for Marsquake events to reproduce Figures 11 & 12 of the paper.
 By obtaining data from doi:10.18715/SEIS.INSIGHT.XB_2016, the code can be adapted to obtain environmental SNRs for all marsquakes as provided in the Marsquake Catalogue V2 doi:10.12686/a7